1231301695/TT4L_G6_Requirements_Project/SRS.md

 ![][image47]
 Question 3:Which platform do you find most convenient for accessing university services and information?
 ![][image48]
-Question 4: Which of the following features would you like to have in the portal?
+Question 4: Which of the following features would you like to have in the system?

 ![][image49]
-Question 5: How important is it for the portal to have a User-Friendly interface?
+Question 5: How important is it for the system to have a User-Friendly interface?
 ![][image50]
-Question 6: How important is it for the portal to have Data Accuracy
+Question 6: How important is it for the system to have Data Accuracy
 ![][image51]
-Question 7:How important is it for the portal to be Mobile Friendly
+Question 7:How important is it for the system to be Mobile Friendly
 ![][image52]
-Question 8: How important is it for the portal to have Fast Loading Speed
+Question 8: How important is it for the system to have Fast Loading Speed
 ![][image53]
-Question 9: How important is it for the portal to be integrated with the Campus Management System
+Question 9: How important is it for the system to be integrated with the Campus Management System
 ![][image54]
-Question 10: Would you prefer the portal to be available as:
+Question 10: Would you prefer the system to be available as:
 ![][image55]
 Question 11: How often do you experience difficulties in accessing university- related information?
 ![][image56]